 - Wear protective gloves when washing dishes with chemical cleansers

-- Have your athletes foot treated, as it can cause nail fungus
+- Have your athletes foot treated

 There are a variety of treatment options ranging from topical to oral medications depending on the severity of the infection.
-Generally, nail fungus is not treated unless the nail fungus is causing pain because of thickened nails
+Generally, nail fungus is not treated unless the nail fungus is causing pain because of thickened nails.

 Oral medications are effective treatments for nail fungus; however, nail fungus is difficult to treat and often recurs because of continued exposure to fungus through shoes, showers, etc. The oral medications also have some disadvantages, including the risk of liver disease, nausea, and stomach pain.
 The use of these medications, therefore, is not an option for everyone.
-The use of oral medications for nail fungus also requires close monitoring with blood tests and follow up appointments.
+The use of oral medications also requires close monitoring with blood tests and follow up appointments.

 Surgery or Laser Treatment